oracle-samples/oci-data-science-ai-samples/jobs/README.md

 ## Introduction

-The job sample section contains a folder for each programing langugage we currently provide samples.
+The job sample section contains a folder for each programing language we currently provide samples.
 Every language folder will contain samples of how to use the client OCI SDK:

 - `cli`, `node`,`python`,`shell`, `ts+js` the programing language client SDK samples